 In 2005, he was elected President and Treasurer of the Board of Directors of the Onassis Foundation.

 S. N. (Nick) Roditi

 B.Com., LL.B.
 (Cape), MSc., D.Sc (Honoris Causa) (City)

 In 1992, Mr Roditi founded N.Roditi & Co., an FCA authorised investment advisory company, which he continues to manage.

-Mr Roditi started his investment career as an analyst at J. Henry Schroder Waff & Co., after graduating from Cass in 1970.
+Mr Roditi started his investment career as an analyst at J. Henry Schroder Waff & Co., after graduating from Bayes in 1970.
 In 1973, he first visited Japan and began analysing Japanese securities.
 He was involved in the establishment of the Schroder Group representative office in Seoul in 1977, where he resided until 1979.
 He then became the Schroder Group Representative in Japan from 1979 to 1981 before returning to London to assist in the establishment of Schroder Securities Ltd. In 1986, he became director of J. Rothschild Holdings PLC where he was involved in investment management concentrating on Japan and Korea.

 From 1992-2001, Mr Roditi was the lead outside manager for the Quota Fund NV, part of Soros Fund Management.
-Mr Roditi was a Trustee of the Museum of American Finance, New York and has been a longstanding member of several Cass Boards over the past 20 years.
+Mr Roditi was a Trustee of the Museum of American Finance, New York and has been a longstanding member of several Bayes Boards over the past 20 years.

 Mr Roditi lives in London.

 Alya Samokhvalova joined Petropavlovsk PLC in 2002.
 She has held various senior management positions within the Company and is currently Deputy CEO, Head of Corporate Office.

 She headed the Group’s communications department since 2002 and in addition to this role, Dr Samokhvalova was appointed to the Board as Strategic Director in January 2011.
 She is Chairman of the Strategic Committee and a member of the Executive Committee.